MG Software.

 3. Bitbucket

 Git hosting platform from Atlassian that integrates seamlessly with Jira, Confluence, and the broader Atlassian ecosystem.
-Bitbucket offers built-in Pipelines for CI/CD and is popular with teams already in the Atlassian ecosystem.
+Bitbucket offers built-in Pipelines for CI/CD and is particularly popular with enterprise teams that already rely heavily on Jira for project management.
+The platform supports both cloud and self-hosted Data Center deployments and provides strong branch permissions and merge checks for controlled workflows.

 Pros

-• +Free tier for small teams (up to 5 users)
+• +Free tier for small teams up to five users with unlimited private repositories

 Cons

-• -Interface less modern than GitHub or GitLab
+• -User interface feels less modern and slower compared to GitHub or GitLab

 4. Azure DevOps

-Microsoft's complete DevOps platform combining Git repositories with boards, pipelines, test plans, and artifacts.
-Azure DevOps integrates seamlessly with the Azure ecosystem and offers extensive enterprise features for large organizations.
+Microsoft's complete DevOps platform combining Git repositories with Azure Boards, Azure Pipelines, Test Plans, and Artifacts in an integrated environment.
+Azure DevOps integrates seamlessly with the Azure ecosystem and provides extensive enterprise features for large organizations.
+The platform supports complex build and release pipelines with YAML configuration and offers powerful tools for regulated industries requiring compliance reporting.

 Pros

-• +Complete DevOps suite: repos, boards, pipelines, and artifacts
+• +Complete DevOps suite with repos, boards, pipelines, test plans, and artifact management

 Cons